qgis/QGIS-Documentation/source/docs/user_manual/introduction/qgis_gui.rst

 Database
 --------

-This is what the :guilabel:`Database` menu will look like if all the core plugins are enabled.
+This is what the :guilabel:`Database` menu looks like if all the core plugins are enabled.
 If no database plugins are enabled, there will be no guilabel:`Database` menu.